Certified Per-Instance Unlearning Using Individual Sensitivity Bounds

 The quality of the approximation is assessed by the mean squared error (MSE) between the fitted GDP curve and the empirical trade-off curve.
 Across all evaluated indices, the fit error is consistently small (typically between $10^{-3}$ and $10^{-2}$), indicating that GDP provides an accurate approximation of the empirical hypothesis-testing behavior, despite the non-convex and non-linear nature of the training dynamics.

-\paragraph{Empirical $\varepsilon_i$ at fixed $\delta$.} For interpretability and comparison with standard privacy notions, each fitted $\hat{\mu}_i$ is converted into an empirical $(\varepsilon_i,\delta)$ guarantee by fixing $\delta = 1/n$, where $n$ denotes the number of training points.
-The corresponding $\varepsilon_i$ values are obtained by numerically inverting the standard GDP-to-DP conversion.

-We stress that these $\varepsilon_i$ values are \emph{empirical} and do not constitute certified guarantees.
+\paragraph{Empirical $\hat \varepsilon_i$ at fixed $\delta$.} Each fitted $\hat{\mu}_i$ is converted into an empirical $(\hat \varepsilon_i,\delta)$ guarantee by fixing $\delta = 1/n$, where $n$ denotes the number of training points.
+The corresponding $\hat \varepsilon_i$ values are obtained by numerically inverting the standard GDP-to-DP conversion.
+We stress that these $\hat \varepsilon_i$ values are empirical and do not constitute certified guarantees.
 They should be interpreted as quantitative summaries of distinguishability between unlearned and retrained models under the chosen experimental protocol.
 Nevertheless, they provide a meaningful way to compare the relative difficulty of unlearning different data points.

 We only report the results from the non-linear distinguisher in the main paper as both distinguishers lead to similar heterogeneity (see Figure~\ref{tab:nonlinear-epsilon-distinguisher}).